 - Certified (translated into English) copy of Transcript of study Results (subjects taken during their degrees, along with the marks obtained and the number of hours/credits devoted to each subject); and

-- Recommendation letters (one compulsory and 1 optional) and references.
+- Recommendation letters (one compulsory and 1 optional) with contact reference(s).

 2. SELECTION CRITERIA